rosso101/TOY-PROBS/readme.md

 ## CODING LANGUAGES : javascript
 ## TABLE OF CONTENT :grading system (javascript), detecting speed(javascript), calculating salary(javascript)
+## INSTALATION GUIDE:
+1. Open the terminal in your work area
+2. type in git clone in your terminal
+3. add the SSSH key before  presing enter

+-the installation above with appear as a file in your directory

 #### DESCRIPTION : this is a file  that is sub-divided into 3 javascript codes that fall into three categories:
 ## 1.GRADING SYSTEM